lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/02_Mapping_reads_to_an_assembly.md

 * Click on the notebook name, it will open in a new tab
 * Execute the cells as listed.
 * For `infile`, use the name of the sorted BAM file for the mapping of the paired end or mate pair reads
+* Generate plots for both the paired end mapping *and* the mate pair mapping

+**Questions**

+* Which insert size distribution is the tightest around the mean?
+* Why isn't the mean of the distribution a useful number for the mate pair library?

 ####Visualising the assembly in a genome browser